BettyAtt/pands-project2021/README.md

 [4] w3schools.com "Matplotlib Introduction" Available: https://www.w3schools.com/python/matplotlib_intro.asp [Accessed 18 April 2021].
 [5] w3schools.com "Seaborn Module" Available: https://www.w3schools.com/python/numpy/numpy_random_seaborn.asp [Accessed 18 April 2021].
 [6] Scikit-learn.org "Scikit=Learn Tutorial" Available: https://scikit-learn.org/stable/tutorial/basic/tutorial.html [Accessed 18 April 2021].

+## 2.2 Importing the Data Set

+Once the libraries have been added and the data set downnloaded from UCI's Machine Learning Repository, the next step is to save the UCI `.data` file into my repository folder and to read it into my ``analysis.py`` file.
+There are several methods for opening the Iris data set in a Python program that I encountered while researching.
+I chose to import pandas as `pd` and use the read in function [1] as the  iris.data file is structured in a csv format [4]: `pd.read_csv()`.
+I chose this method because it is straightforward and the pandas module is a foundational library for data analysis.
+Other options for importing including using JSON or pickle [4], but the pandas method seemed sufficient for this task.
+Also, pandas did not involve the more complicated capabilities of scikit-learn which might not be necessary at the beginner level[2] or the extra conversion steps of shutil and loss of metadata [3] which were other options for completing this task.

+## Referenences for Part 2.2
+[1] w3schools.com "Pandas Tutorial" Available: https://www.w3schools.com/python/pandas/pandas_csv.asp [Accessed 19 April 2021]
+[2] Scikit-Learn.org "Loading Iris Data Set" Available: https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html [Accessed 19 April 2021]
+[3] Python Docs.
+"Shutil- High Level File Operations"Available: https://docs.python.org/3/library/shutil.html [Accessed 19 April 2021].
+[4]  AskPython.com "How to Read a .data file?"
+Available: https://www.askpython.com/python/examples/read-data-files-in-python [Accessed 18 April 2021].